Blog

 Read More »

-What Makes Privacy Possible, and What Produces It?
+What Enables Privacy, and What Produces It?

 Privacy depends on more than promises or compliance.
 This blog explains how policy creates obligations, but system architecture determines outcomes, shaping what data can be collected, linked, or exposed.
 Why Law Creates Obligations—but Architecture Determines Outcomes Privacy failures are rarely the result of a single mistake.
 More often, they emerge